Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 Wood-Burning Sauna Heater Installation

 Wood-burning sauna heaters require careful planning around chimney design, combustible clearances, floor protection, wall protection, air supply, and carbon monoxide safety.
-The stove and chimney must be installed correctly so smoke and combustion gases leave the building safely.
+The stove and chimney must be installed correctly so combustion gases leave the building safely.

 Ventilation